-DOMAIN , following options ADVANCING TECHNCIAL KNOWLEDGE AND/OR PRACTICE Shares specialist knowledge or applies technical practice skills locally, inter-district or nationally Resource person for specialty area to other professional groups / hospitals / management Introduction and implementation of new technology and/or processes This may include research related objectives ADVANCING CLINICAL KNOWLEDGE AND/OR PRACTICE Shares specialist knowledge or applies clinical practice skills locally, inter-district or nationally Resource person for specialty area to other professional groups / hospitals / management Introduction and implementation of new clinical practices This may include research related objectives Developing and applying leadership and management skills within the service.
+IN a guideline only and activities are not limited to the following options NCING TECHNCIAL LEDGE AND/OR FICE Shares specialist knowledge or applies technical practice skills locally, strict or nationally Resource person for specialty area to other professional groups / lls / management Introduction and implementation of new technology and/or processes This may include research related objectives ADVANCING CLINICAL KNOWLEDGE AND/OR PRACTICE Shares specialist knowledge or applies clinical practice skills locally, inter-district or nationally Resource person for specialty area to other professional groups / hospitals / management Introduction and implementation of new clinical practices This may include research related objectives Developing and applying leadership and management skills within the service.
 This domain is particularly relevant for staff in designated roles or beginning to undertake management support responsibilities NB: If an individual is in a "designated position" the leadership merit objective(s) must involve tasks and/or challenges in excess of that normally associated with the position.
 Demonstrates leadership and/or management of staff either as individuals or within a team where this is not a core requirement of the role.
 This may include deputising for the service manager for a reasonable period of time.
 Responsibility for a defined part of the service or for a specialist group on a permanent basis.
 (Give consideration to size / complexity of service and FTE) Takes a relevant leadership role in service projects including those relating to change management Makes significant contribution to relevant professional body and/or develops and extends internal/external networks with peers and professional colleagues including those within training institutions.
-Acts as advocate for team/profession/specialist group within the work environment e.g. to senior management Understands and integrates national or international strategies, policies, guidelines and/or legislation into professional practice PROFESSIONAL DEVELOPMENT Improving one's learning and professionalism while enhancing the quality of health outcomes and service delivery of the organisation NB: Some options not available to those who are in designated educator roles e.g. a) Person required to train staff as part of job description b) Peer group mentor c) Tutor for outside agencies within specialty (e.g. professional groups) - Completes further relevant professional education or qualifications e.g. tertiary/postgraduate including modular course(s) - Peer group mentoring - Internal staff training - Major / active role in research paper - Publication of article in professional journal
+Acts as advocate for team/profession/specialist group within the work environment e.g. to senior management Understands and integrates national or international strategies, policies, guidelines and/or legislation into professional practice PROFESSIONAL DEVELOPMENT Improving one's learning and professionalism while enhancing the quality of health outcomes and service delivery of the organisation and/or wider health community NB: Some options not available to those who are in designated educator roles e.g. a) Person required to train staff as part of job description b) Peer group mentor c) Tutor for outside agencies within specialty (e.g. professional groups) - Completes further relevant professional education or qualifications e.g. tertiary/postgraduate including modular course(s) - Peer group mentoring - Internal staff training - Major / active role in research paper - Publication of article in professional journal - Involved in relevant course facilitation and education inside or outside the wider health community/organisation